shorn/zinc/readme.md

-That's it - you should now be able to navigate to the URL for the app and sign in (look in the CloudFront console under "Distribution domain name", there's also an "Output" for the CloudFront domain printed be `deploy`).
+That's it - you should now be able to navigate to the URL for the app and sign in (look in the CloudFront console under "Distribution domain name", there's also an "Output" for the CloudFront domain printed by `deploy`).